ychen924/Machine-Learning/README.md

 # Machine-Learning
-This will be a collection of machine learning algorithms
+This will be a collection of projects that applies machine learning algorithms